1990s in Latin music: Brazilian/Portuguese

 Só Pra Contrariar was one of the most successful bands of the 1990s in Brazil.

 A new form of Afro-Brazilian music, known as axé, from the Bahía region, began to emerge in the late 1980s and continued into the early 1990s.
 Daniela Mercury, a white Bahian singer, expanded the genre's popularity outside of the Afro-Brazilian community.
 A form of samba music known as pagode was also very commercially success in the country during the 1990s with bands such as Só Pra Contrariar.

-Best-selling records

-Best-selling albums

-In 1999, Sony Discos was named the most successful record label of the 1990s on the Top Latin Albums chart.
-Below are the 10 best-selling albums of the decade from the record label according to Billboard.